 Tennant Minerals Chairman, Mr Matthew Driscoll, commented:

-"This Bluebird diamond drilling program has already achieved its key objectives, including successfully testing the main target zone and intersecting significant thicknesses of mineralisation with visible copper minerals, well into the footwall.
+"This is a great start to the Bluebird diamond drilling program.
+Three holes have been completed already and all of the holes have successfully tested the main target and intersected significant thicknesses of mineralisation with visible copper mineralisation.